scala-jsonapi/scala-jsonapi/README.md

 ## Description

 A Scala library for producing JSON output based on [JSON API specification](http://jsonapi.org/).

+### Current status

-At the moment there is only support for _data_ part of the root object.
+At the moment there is only support for _data_ part of the root object and both mandatory attributes _type_ and _id_.

 Library is very much Work-In-Progress and expect API to change.